 Non-Compliance with Agreed Payment Schedule

-If tuition obligations are not met, nor complied with the negotiated plan approved by the FLS Board, all requests to forward student school records will be held until tuition obligations are met.
+If tuition obligations are not met, nor complied with the negotiated plan approved by the Board, all requests to forward student school records will be held until tuition obligations are met.
 Please take the time to communicate your financial concerns or situation so that the school can help to avoid any problems.
 Students may be suspended from school if financial obligations are not met.
-The FLS Board will determine any deviation from this policy.
+The Board will determine any deviation from this policy.

 Future Enrollment

 Families in debt to the school from a prior school year will not be allowed to enter students for the current school year until their account is paid in full.
-If, by June 30 of the current school year, there are unpaid debts to the school for tuition or parent volunteer hours, any refundable registration fees paid for the ensuing school year will revert to cover prior debts and the child(ren) will not be registered for school.
+If, by June 30 of the current school year, there are unpaid debts to the school for tuition or volunteer hours, any refundable registration fees paid for the ensuing school year will revert to cover prior debts and the child(ren) will not be registered for school.

 Information about tuition obligations after withdrawal can be found in the Withdrawal section.